catamphetamine/web-service/README.md

 service.files('/static', path.join(__dirname, '../static'))

 // Proxy '/proxied' path to another server
+// (make sure you proxy only to your own servers
-// (make sure you don't leak the cookies to the 3rd party) service.proxy('/proxied', 'http://localhost:8080/api')
+//  so that you don't leak JWT token to a third party) service.proxy('/proxied', 'http://localhost:8080/api')

 // Handle file uploads